๐ŸŒฆ๏ธAtmospheric Science

 Why This Matters

 The ten major cloud types follow a logical naming system based on altitude and form, but don't fall into the trap of just memorizing names and heights.
 You're being tested on why certain clouds form, what weather they predict, and how they connect to larger atmospheric dynamics.
-Know what concept each cloud illustrates—whether that's convective instability, frontal lifting, or ice crystal formation—and you'll be ready for anything the exam throws at you.
+Know what concept each cloud illustrates, whether that's convective instability, frontal lifting, or ice crystal formation, and you'll handle any exam question on this topic.

 Low-Level Clouds (Surface to 2,000 m)

 Low clouds form in the atmospheric boundary layer where surface heating, friction, and moisture from the ground directly influence cloud development.
-These clouds indicate what's happening in the air closest to Earth's surface—stable layers, weak convection, or moisture trapped beneath an inversion.
+These clouds tell you what's happening in the air closest to Earth's surface: stable layers, weak convection, or moisture trapped beneath an inversion.

 Stratus

-• Uniform, gray layer clouds—form when stable air is lifted gently or when moist air moves over a cool surface
+• Uniform, gray layer clouds that form when stable air is lifted gently or when moist air advects over a cooler surface

-• Light precipitation including drizzle or light rain; associated with overcast, gloomy conditions
+• Produce only light precipitation, typically drizzle or light rain, and are associated with overcast, gloomy conditions

-• Indicates stable atmospheric conditions—air isn't rising vigorously, so clouds spread horizontally rather than building vertically
+• Indicate stable atmospheric conditions: air isn't rising vigorously, so clouds spread horizontally rather than building vertically

 Stratocumulus